 Some of the campaign’s most important activities take place after the campaign has ended.
-This is the time to Show Some Love and say “thank you” to department, agency, or installation leadership, campaign workers and donors.
+This is the time to say “thank you” to department, agency, or installation leadership, campaign workers and donors.
 Recognition and appreciation build morale and a strong foundation for next year’s campaign.
 The CFC offers a variety of ways to recognize your department, individual offices, campaign workers, and donors.

-The CFC Hawaii-Pacific recognizes the outstanding support and dedication from Federal Agencies, Units/Departments, and CFC volunteers during the 2020 campaign!
+The CFC Hawaii-Pacific recognizes the outstanding support and dedication from Federal Agencies, Units/Departments, and CFC volunteers during the 2021 campaign!
 We want to thank all federal employees who support the CFC campaign through our exciting Awards Program.
-We will be recognizing awardees during our recognition event in early 2021.

-Recognizing your campaign team not only allows you to Show Some Love and thank them for all their hard work, but can also be used to improve morale and foster team building within your office/unit.
+Recognizing your campaign team not only allows you to thank them for all their hard work, but can also be used to improve morale and foster team building within your office/unit.

 Campaign Worker Certificates